EasyNavigation/easynavigation.github.io/howtos/costmap_multirobot.rst

 .. code-block:: bash

-   ros2 launch easynav_playground_kobuki playground_multirobot_kobuki.launch.py do_tf_remapping:=true gui:=false
+   ros2 launch easynav_playground_kobuki playgorund_multirobot_kobuki.launch.py do_tf_remapping:=true gui:=false

 .. note::

-   If your launch file uses a different name, adjust the command accordingly.
+   Note the filename is ``playgorund_multirobot_kobuki.launch.py`` (not a typo in this guide — it matches the actual, slightly misspelled file name shipped in the package).

 ---